 At St John’s our students are introduced to, and regularly use, a variety of technological devices to support their learning.
 This use is monitored at school and families are kept informed of the advancing skills of their children and the personal and security implications of devices used.

 Throughout their time at St John’s, students’ learning will be enhanced through the use of laptops, microphones, headphones, digital cameras, Digital TV Screens, iPads, eBooks and a variety of online resources.
-Students will also use a selection of regularly updated Applications which support the curriculum offered.
+Students will also use a selection of regularly updated Apps which support the curriculum offered.

-We remind families that your children are watching and learning constantly though your modeled use of technology.
 Through curricular activities, students will learn safe and responsible use of technologies, in particular the dangers and implications of sharing personal information online, taking photos of others and gaining consent for data sharing.

 Points to Note:

-Personal electronic devices such as mobile phones, deemed necessary by parents for student safety travelling to and from school, must be handed into the school office on arrival at school day and collected at the end of the day.
+- Personal electronic devices such as mobile phones, deemed necessary by parents for student safety travelling to and from school, must be handed into the school office on arrival at school day and collected at the end of the day.

-Personal electronic devices including mobile phones are not permitted on school excursions or school camps.
+- Personal electronic devices including mobile phones are not permitted on school excursions or school camps.